 1) Go Snorkeling and Dolphin Spotting in Karwar

 Karwar offers a lot of water sports – from snorkeling to dolphin spotting, kayaking and banana boat rides.
 There are several adventure centers that are available in the town, most of them associated with the various lodges and resorts.
-Rates for the same are quite reasonable.
-Snorkeling is best done during October to February.
-During the other months, it may not be available as the water is not clear all round the year.
+Rates for the same is quite reasonable.
+Snorkeling is best done from October to February.
+During the other months, it may not be available as the water is not clear all around the year.
 Unfortunately for me, I missed the same in April, but hope to catch it some other time.
 The water is fairly safe for activities with the kids.
-Of course they will be guided by the instructors.
+Of course, they will be guided by the instructors.

 Dolphin spotting is available all through the year and is a delight for the smaller kids.
 If you are lucky, you may even spot them jumping out of the water.
 Most of these activities are available near the Kurumgad Island .
 A 45 minutes journey by boat from the mainland, Kurumgad island is a landmark and a definite visit.
 There are day trips available and you can find them through your hotels or the local tour operators.
 You can indulge in some watersports while here.

 The Island itself has a bit of history, with a little temple situated at its top.
 As you climb up, the ancient steps, you can spot Eagle nests and lots of Eagles that circle the island.
-On the top you can also, see some canons.
+On the top, you can also, see some cannons.

 Another fun activity with the kids is the banana boat ride.
 Of course, be warned, you will be deliberately turned into water – but then, isn’t that the thrill of it all?

 2) Explore the Beaches at Karwar